-- For both butanes, volatilization from soil surfaces is expected to be an important fate process, based upon an estimated Henry's Law constant of 0.95 1.19 atm-cu m/mole. - Photolysis and hydrolysis are not expected to be important in soil. - · Groundwater contamination is not expected.
+- Volatilization from soil surfaces is expected to be an important fate process, based upon an estimated Henry's Law constant of 0.95 - 1.19 atm-cu m/mole. - Photolysis and hydrolysis are not expected to be important in soil. - Groundwater contamination is not expected.